 Once I was seeing more than 30 clients per month I realised I could no longer continue with my ‘ad hoc’ approach to daily scheduling.

-Now I’m seeing a minimum of 40 clients each month, and usually closer to 50, so I have to batch my time.
-I couldn’t do what I do otherwise.
+Now I’m seeing around 50 clients in a typical month, so I really do have to batch my time.

 Time Management For Growth

 I’m not keen on the term ‘marketing’ and prefer to call it ‘growth activities’.

 My tried and tested approach involves three things:

 - Updating my website (primarily by writing blog posts)